Eli Lilly's migraine treatment wins U.S. FDA approval

 Oct 11 (Reuters) - The U.S. Food and Drug Administration said on Friday it had approved Eli Lilly and Co's LLY.N migraine drug, Reyvow.

-The drug, formerly called lasmiditan, has been approved to treat acute migraine with or without aura, a sensory phenomenon or visual disturbance, in adults.
+The drug has been approved to treat acute migraine with or without aura, a sensory phenomenon or visual disturbance, in adults.

+Lilly acquired Reyvow, formerly called lasmiditan, in a deal worth about $960 million when it bought CoLucid Pharmaceuticals Inc in early 2017.
+Lasmiditan was first developed at Lilly, but later licensed out to CoLucid in 2005.

+Lilly said the price of Reyvow will be determined closer to the time of commercial availability.

 (Reporting by Shivani Singh; Editing by Shinjini Ganguli)